-This month in the Minneapolis Star Tribune newspaper you’ll find an excellent article describing how one 67 year old, and more than 500 retirees, are taking classes at the University of Minnesota, but not to earn a degree.
+Google this article in the March 15th Minneapolis Star Tribune: “More than 500 retirees taking classes at University of Minnesota — but not to earn a degree.”
+You’ll find an excellent article describing how one 67 year old, and more than 500 retirees, are taking classes at the University of Minnesota, but not to earn a degree.
 They are attending the University’s Senior Citizen Education Program.
-Click here to read that article, and give some thought to a university class that could be a great experiment for you.
+Read that article, and give some thought to a university class that could be a great experiment for you.

 Janet’s OLLI Story